Ariadne-CMS/arc-xml/README.md

   - You can use it with partial XML fragments.
   - No need to remember calling importNode() before appendChild() or insertBefore()
   - No need to switch between SimpleXML and DOMDocument, because you need that one method only available in the other API.
-  - When returning a list of elements, you always get a simple Array, not a magic NodeList.
+  - When returning a list of elements, you always get a standard array, not a magic NodeList.

-In addition arc\xml doubles as a simple way to generate valid and indented XML, with readable and self-validating code.
+In addition the arc\xml writer is a simple way to generate valid and indented XML, with readable and self-validating code.

+  - Filters all illegal characters from your XML
+  - Automatically translate &, < and > characters to &amp;, &lt; and &gt;
+  - Automatically translate " to &quot; in attributes

+You can include raw unfiltered XML with the \arc\xml::raw() method